Dividing Massachusetts State Pensions in Divorce. Avoiding the Most Harmful Mistake.

 How should “50% of the pension earned during the marriage” be calculated?
 This is common language used in separation agreements but it is not specific enough.
 The interpretation of this language/formula will determine the financial impact to Stan forever.
 There are four possible methods to use.
 For a consistent comparison of the four options, we will assume that Mary does in-fact, go on to work an additional 10 years as a teacher after divorce, and at the time of her retirement, her high-3 average salary is $80,000.

 Mary’s final pension (Option A benefit), based on her age (60), years of service (28) and high-3 average salary ($80,000) is $3,733/month (determined using the MA Pension Estimator).
 The marital portion as determined using the coverture fraction, is 64.29% (18 years of service earned during marriage divided by 28 years of total years of service).
 The marital amount is $2,399.79 (64.29% of the $3,733/monthly payment).
-Using the coverture approach, Stan’s award will be $1,189.89/month (50% of the marital amount) and Mary will receive the remainder, which is $2,533.11/month As illustrated, one can see that Stan’s ultimate award is just 32% of the full pension which is exactly proportionate to the coverture approach.
-This is equitable and the standard option when dividing private company pensions.
+Using the coverture approach, Stan’s award will be $1,189.89/month (50% of the marital amount) and Mary will receive the remainder, which is $2,533.11/month As illustrated, one can see that Stan’s ultimate award is just 32% of the full pension which is exactly proportionate to the prospective coverture approach.
+This is an equitable approach that provides inflationary protection to Stan.

 Option 2 – Freeze Salary